Before you build your own marketing calendars, here’s a snapshot of all the important days.

 Taylor Swift’s tour still remained viral – inspiring many stores to create Swiftie products and categories.

-In 2025, many movie franchises are making a comeback (Captain America: Brave New World, Jurassic World Rebirth).
+In 2025, many movie franchises made a comeback (Captain America: Brave New World, Jurassic World Rebirth).

 Beloved literature will get screen time.
 (Frankenstein, Peter Pan’s Neverland Nightmare).